-The Early intervention Foundation is now up and running http://goo.gl/rXwAKC.
+The Early intervention Foundation is now up and running http://goo.gl/LUpddd.
 It aims to assess, advise, advocate for Early Intervention.
-The full run down of the EIF mission can be found here http://goo.gl/5sZzXO.
+Here is a full run down of EIF mission http://goo.gl/5sZzXO.
 The Foundation is a centre of excellence for all those involved and interested in the field of Early Intervention.
 It is an independent, not-for-profit organisation focusing on the promotion of successful, evidence based Early Intervention initiatives.
 The Foundation is not a service provider but will pull together existing, proven science and programmes and bring them to scale.

 Uniquely it is not designed to provide the immediate gratification of one off donations to specific [and sometimes unproven] programmes but to create a long term capability, a resource to be used over and over again by all who wish to “build out” the intergenerational cycle of dysfunction and disadvantage.
 The Foundation aims to facilitate the scaling up of existing, successful Early Intervention programmes and activities – it will be the centre of excellence on all matters related to Early Intervention, having assembled within our Consortium a powerful group of over 30 leading practitioners and academics in this field.